 If you consider YouTube a social network (which it is) it’s the most popular social network, with 73% of American adults using it.

 And one of the best ways to get more views from your videos?

 Publish long-form videos.

-A recent industry study discovered that videos between 10-16 minutes tended to perform best on YouTube.
+An industry study discovered that videos between 10-16 minutes tended to perform best on YouTube.